Building Extractive Sector Governance in Colombia (Comunica/BESG)

 Strengthening of Regional Governments for Social and Economic Development in Northern Peru (ProGobernabilidad/SRGSED)

 Global Affairs Canada, $18.8M, 2011–2018

-ProGobernabilidad is a governance project focused on reducing economic inequality and supporting sustainable economic growth through strengthening the capacities of four regional governments in Northern Peru.
-Project staff are working with the regional governments to improve the quality and accessibility of public services by building their capacity in planning, public administration, information management and e-government, leading to more inclusive delivery, increased transparency and effectiveness, and improved quality and accessibility of public services at the regional level.
-Recently, the project supported an e-gov initiative to provide timely and free medical advice for rural pregnant women and new mothers through SMS texting to share information about the risks, complications, care and monitoring of pregnancy.
-Other successful initiatives include sponsoring hackathons and using open data to create local, community-based solutions to enhance access to information and improve government services, and updating regional government websites with user-friendly innovations and education materials.
+ProGobernabilidad was a governance project focused on reducing economic inequality and supporting sustainable economic growth through strengthening the capacities of four regional governments in Northern Peru.
+Project staff worked with the regional governments to improve the quality and accessibility of public services by building their capacity in planning, public administration, information management and e-government, leading to more inclusive delivery, increased transparency and effectiveness, and improved quality and accessibility of public services at the regional level.
+The project supported an e-gov initiative to provide timely and free medical advice for rural pregnant women and new mothers through SMS texting to share information about the risks, complications, care and monitoring of pregnancy.
+Other successful initiatives included sponsoring hackathons and using open data to create local, community-based solutions to enhance access to information and improve government services, and updating regional government websites with user-friendly innovations and education materials.

 BACK TO MAP

 Improving Basic Education in Peru (PROMEB)